-A BCA should include estimates of benefits and costs that cover the same scope of the project.
-For example, if the funding request is for a sub-component of a larger project, it would be incorrect to include only the cost of the sub-component but estimate the benefits based on outcomes that depend on the completion of the larger project.
+In order to properly compare the benefits and costs of a project, the estimates of benefits and costs applied in the BCA must cover the same scope of the project.
+For example, if the funding request is for a subcomponent of a larger project, it would be incorrect to include only the cost of the sub-component but estimate the benefits based on outcomes that depend on the completion of the larger project.
 In projects with multiple sub-components, the applicant must make clear exactly which estimates of benefits and costs are tied to which portions of the project.